Resurrection

 The Redemption of Our Body – (Paul links the bodily resurrection of believers to the New Creation since both are integral to the promised redemption)

-The End of Death – (The arrival of Jesus at the end of the age will mean the termination of the Last Enemy – Death)
+The Death of Death – (The arrival of Jesus at the end of the age will mean the termination of the Last Enemy – Death)

 Sorrow Not – (Foundational to the church’s future hope is the bodily resurrection of believers when Jesus arrives in glory)